 “This degree provides a variety of electives tailored to personal interests.
 Including general small animals, horses and other large animals, and office management.
 It also provides greater and more diverse employment opportunities compared to the TAFE certificates alone.”

-Career progression?
+Career progression plan?
 Time to upskill!

 If you’re thinking about skill development or upskilling, like Helena, there’s no time like the present.